dotnet/EntityFramework.Docs/entity-framework/core/change-tracking/index.md

 5. Dispose the DbContext instance

 > [!TIP]
 > It is not necessary to clear the change tracker or explicitly detach entity instances when taking this approach.
-However, if you do need to detach entities, then calling <xref:Microsoft.EntityFrameworkCore.ChangeTracking.ChangeTracker.Clear%2A?displayProperty=nameWithType> is more efficient than detaching entities one-by-one.
+However, if you do need to detach entities, then calling <xref:Microsoft.EntityFrameworkCore.ChangeTracking.ChangeTracker.Clear*?displayProperty=nameWithType> is more efficient than detaching entities one-by-one.

 ## Entity states

 Every entity is associated with a given <xref:Microsoft.EntityFrameworkCore.EntityState>:

 - `Detached` entities are not being tracked by the <xref:Microsoft.EntityFrameworkCore.DbContext>.
 - `Added` entities are new and have not yet been inserted into the database.
-This means they will be inserted when <xref:Microsoft.EntityFrameworkCore.DbContext.SaveChanges%2A> is called.
+This means they will be inserted when <xref:Microsoft.EntityFrameworkCore.DbContext.SaveChanges*> is called.
 - `Unchanged` entities have _not_ been changed since they were queried from the database.
 All entities returned from queries are initially in this state.
 - `Modified` entities have been changed since they were queried from the database.
 This means they will be updated when SaveChanges is called.
 - `Deleted` entities exist in the database, but are marked to be deleted when SaveChanges is called.